 Comparison with other methods

-Here, we compared how the intrinsic information captured by other folding reductions techniques from a folding trajectory is also preserved in the reductions produced by the proposed algorithm.
+We compared how the intrinsic information captured from a folding trajectory by other folding reduction techniques is also preserved in the reductions produced by the proposed algorithm.
 First, two reduced trajectories were computed from the original trajectory of the villin-headpiece protein using the proposed algorithm (Figure 6), and then the intrinsic information was computed on these trajectories using nMDS and clustering reductions (Figure 7) (see Methods for the details of the trajectory and techniques).

-As it can be seen from the Figure 7, the pattern of circles of points from nMDS, and the structure of three groups from clustering, repeat in both the original and the reduced trajectories.
-This shows that the reductions produced by the proposed algorithm largely preserve the intrinsic information observed in the original trajectory.
+As shown in Figure 7, the pattern of circles of points from nMDS and the structure of the three groups from clustering are consistent between the original and reduced trajectories.
+This result shows that the reductions produced by the proposed algorithm largely preserve the intrinsic information observed in the original trajectory.
 Furthermore, the proposed algorithm has several advantages.
-First, it avoids the calculation of the dissimilarity matrix as it is done by nMDS and clustering, that is a computationally expensive task for medium to large trajectories.
-Second, its reductions are a set of protein conformations, contrary to reduced transformations as the produced with other techniques as nMDS, PCA, Isomap or diffusion maps [8, 21, 10] that lose structural information and that can only be interpreted when viewed together.
-And third, temporal ordering of conformations is conserved, contrary to clustering methods [7] that merge configurations from different simulation times into clusters.
+First, by employing nMDS and clustering, the algorithm avoids the calculation of the dissimilarity matrix, which is a computationally expensive task for medium to large trajectories.
+Second, its reductions are a set of protein conformations, in contrast to the reduced transformations produced with other techniques, such as nMDS, PCA, Isomap or diffusion maps [8, 21, 10], that lose structural information and that can only be interpreted when viewed together.
+Third, in the proposed algorithm, the temporal ordering of conformations is conserved, in contrast to clustering methods [7] that merge configurations from different simulation times into clusters.

 Figure 6.
 Intrinsic information captured from the original trajectory of the villin-headpiece protein is largely preserved in the reduced trajectories produced by our algorithm.
-TM-score plot, nMDS pattern and clustering groups at the top, bottom left, and bottom right of each figure.
-(A) Original trajectory (B and C) Reduced trajectories by 52%. and 80%, respectively.
-The nMDS produces a set of circular patterns associated with conformations occurring in different times of the simulation, while clustering produces a structure of three clusters associated with the first two principal components of the Cα atoms of the conformations.
+TM-score plot, nMDS pattern and clustering groups are presented at the top, bottom left, and bottom right of each panel.
+(A) Original trajectory.
+(B and C) Trajectories reduced by 52% and 80%, respectively.
+The nMDS produces a set of circular patterns associated with conformations occurring in different times of the simulation, whereas clustering produces a structure of three clusters associated with the first two principal components of the Cα atoms of the conformations.

 Algorithm performance

-The performance of the proposed algorithm was tested in two cases: first, a runtime comparison with other three typical techniques for folding reduction: nMDS, clustering, and PCA; and second, a parallel comparison, running the algorithm with several cores (Figure 7).
-For both tests, the trajectory corresponds to the first 100k conformations from the full trajectory of the trp-cage protein, described above in datasets section.
+The performance of the proposed algorithm was tested via two tests: a runtime comparison of the proposed algorithm with the three other typical techniques for folding reduction, i.e., nMDS, clustering, and PCA; and a parallel comparison in which the algorithm was run with several cores (Figure 7).
+For both tests, the trajectory corresponded to the first 100k conformations from the full trajectory of the trp-cage protein, described above in datasets section.

-For the comparison between techniques (Figure 7.A), several subtrajectories of different lengths were reduced by all the techniques.
-PCA showed the most efficient runtimes followed by our proposed algorithm FR (1 core), contrary to nMDS and clustering that becomes impractical when faced with short to medium trajectories.
-However, the proposed algorithm has the advantage to easily run in parallel, contrary to the other techniques, and when it runs using two cores, its runtime is reduced by half and becomes faster than PCA.
-(FR (2 cores), black dashed line).
+For the comparison among techniques (Figure 7A), several subtrajectories of different lengths were reduced by all the techniques.
+When the techniques were run with one core, PCA showed the most efficient runtimes, followed by our proposed algorithm FR, whereas nMDS and clustering became impractical when used with short to medium trajectories.
+Furthermore, in contrast to the other techniques, the proposed algorithm has the advantage of being able to run easily in parallel.
+When it was run using two cores, the runtime was reduced by half and was shorter than that achieved with PCA (FR (2 cores), black dashed line).